FarronF/limerick-council-meetings/meetings/2017/05/29-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 27th March 2017.md

 • The families of Gary Kelly and Delia Keary, both from Co.
 Clare, the young couple who

-tragically lost their lives following a collision near Abbeyfeale.--- 2
+tragically lost their lives following a collision near Abbeyfeale.
+---
+2

 With the permission of the Mayor, it was agreed to take Notice of Motion No. 24 and